Table of Contents

 - The mAP is calculated once the AP for each class in the dataset has been determined.

 As such, mAP evaluation is an essential step in machine learning to build accurate object detection models and ensure it provides the most reliable results.
-It offers a valuable assessment of how well the model performs.
-However, you should never forget that the accuracy of an ML model always starts with annotated data first.
+However, the accuracy of an ML model always starts with annotated data first.